-Figure 5: Optical Diagram of the In-Air IR Test Facility Setup Based on the Table Dimensions (1"x1" grid)
+Figure 6: Optical diagram of the in-air IR test facility setup based on the table dimensions (1" x 1" grid).

 Once the correct distances were determined, the table was set up.
-The table is 4'x10' and the desired optical layout was concentrated on the left side of the table, as in Figure 5.
+The table is 4'x10' and the desired optical layout was concentrated on the left side of the table, as in Figure 6.
 This allows for the most effective use of space and for easier fine adjustment of the camera.
-The ring heater shown in Figure 5 is a smaller version for proof of concept of the ring heater shown in Figure 3.
-The ring heater is not yet set up, but the IR-absorbing screen and camera are both mounted (pictured in Figure 6).
-The IR-absorbing screen was mounted first and has the outline of a test mass painted onto it, allowing the pattern from the ring heater to be analyzed within the parameters of its use in LIGO.
+The heater system shown in Figures 6 and 7 is a smaller version for proof of concept of the ring heater shown in Figure 4.
+The IR-absorbing screen was mounted first and has the outline of a test mass painted onto it, allowing the pattern from the heater system and, eventually, the ring heater to be analyzed within the parameters of its use in LIGO.
+This set up, pictured in 7, is meant to allow for end-to-end validation of the experimental setup [9].
+Once the setup has been validated with the heater system and the HOM ring heater prototype is available, the heater system will be swapped out for the prototype.
+However, the rest of the system should already be optimized and not need any major adjustments.